Q. If it is widely known that mercury causes neurological and other health problems, why is the material still being used for fillings?

 Q. What can I expect on my initial examination appointment?

 A. A detailed medical and dental history will be taken.
-A thorough dental exam of your teeth, gums, mouth and bite will be performed.
-Also a sample of plaque from under your gums will be viewed under a microscope to help assess the health of your gums.
+A thorough dental exam of your teeth, gums, mouth, and bite will be performed.
+Also, a sample of plaque from under your gums will be viewed under a microscope to help assess the health of your gums.
 Any necessary x-rays or impressions of your mouth will be taken and an electro-dermal screening analysis will also be done.
 Plan on being in the office approximately two hours.
+Read Initial Dental Visit for more detailed information.

 Q. How do you handle dental insurance?